ScooloV/bbpedia/docs/death_zone/new_weather_tables.md

 2 *Cold Winds:* The fans are shivering in the stands

 as a viciously cold wind blows steadily down the pitch.
-Apply a -1 modifierr every time a player tests against their Passing Ability.
+Apply a -1 modifier every time a player tests against their Passing Ability.
 Players also find it harder to get motivated and get back on the pitch.
-Additionally, during Step 2 of the End of Drive sequence, apply a -1 modifierr when rolling to see if any player in the Knocked- out box recovers.
+Additionally, during Step 2 of the End of Drive sequence, apply a -1 modifier when rolling to see if any player in the Knocked- out box recovers.

 3 *Freezing:* A sudden cold snap turns the ground as hard as granite